aws/karpenter-provider-aws/website/content/en/preview/concepts/deprovisioning.md

 ## Drift

 If drift is enabled, Karpenter will deprovision nodes that have been marked as drifted with the annotation `karpenter.sh/voluntary-disruption: "drifted"`.
+Karpenter will automatically cordon, drain, and terminate nodes, while respecting any PDBs or `do-not-evict` pods that are configured.
 Karpenter will automatically mark nodes as drifted if the AMI that is used on the instance does not match the AMI set by the AWSNodeTemplate.
 Check the [AWSNodeTemplate Docs]({{<ref "./node-templates" >}}) settings for more.

 If users annotate their own nodes with `karpenter.sh/voluntary-disruption: "drifted"`, Karpenter will respect the annotation and deprovision the nodes.